datascience-mobi/03_Cancer-Transcriptome_2020/README.md

 - specimen.tsv.gz
   - Specimen information from ICGC.

 Donors are linked to samples via: DonorID(DO...)-SpecimenID(SP...)-SampleID(SA..)
 More information can be found at the [ICGC DCC documentation website](https://docs.icgc.org/).The breast cancer dataset has a few extra files, which you can use but don't have to.

+The GTEX file holds all GTEX samples associated with the data and is saved as a .RDS.gz file which can be loaded into R using `readRDS()`.
+This object contains a table with the read counts for these samples + an table with the sample annotations.

 ## Recommended Literature